KDrakoulaki/KDrakoulaki/content/authors/admin/_index.md

 - Neurolinguistics
 - Neuroscience
 - Open Science
-- Speech and language therapy effectiveness / Evidence-based Practice
+- Speech and language therapy effectiveness/Evidence-based Practice

 # Education to show in About widget
 education: